Fresh Water Maintenance

 • Fill the freshwater tank until the fill tube is full to ensure that all surfaces in the tank are in contact with the bleach mixture.

-14. Mix FW Tank using Shower Miser.
+15. Mix FW Tank using Shower Miser.
 Our shower has a valve that returns water to the freshwater tank.
-This valve conserves water while not connected to city water when waiting for hot water in the shower.
+This valve conserves water while not connected to “city water” when waiting for hot water in the shower.
 Allowing the pump to circulate the water from the bottom of the freshwater tank up to the Shower Miser valve and back to the tank mixes the bleach in the rest of the water.

-• Open all of the faucets to let the air out of the system.
+• Open all of the faucets at sinks and showers, including the outdoor shower, to let the air out of the system.
 This will also fill the water heater so it too is sanitized.

 • Shut the valves when water comes out.
 It should smell slightly of chlorine.

-16. Allow time for the bleach to sanitize the pipes, water heater, and freshwater tank.
+18. Allow 4 hours for the bleach to sanitize the pipes, water heater, and freshwater tank.

 • Turn on the pump and open all of the valves.